2022-Spring-LING-270/2022-Spring-LING-270.github.io/index.md

 #### Communications

 Announcements and updates will mainly be posted on [Piazza](https://piazza.com/illinois/spring2022/ling270).
-Students are encouraged to use this platform to ask questions outside of class, either for their classmates or for the instructor.
+Students are encouraged to use this platform to ask questions and discuss the material outside of class; it's a good way to post questions either privately to the instructors, or publicly to your classmates, and you can choose to ask and answer anonymously.

+Quizzes, reading logs, and exams will be graded on PrairieLearn.
+Homework and project submissions will be submitted through Moodle.

+Synchronous office hours are available on Zoom, Monday and Wednesday 12:00pm - 12:50pm, or by appointment.
+The link is on Moodle for security reasons.

 #### Grading

-Students will be assessed on the extent to which they have attained the learning goals & outcomes through a combination of practical exercises, homework assignments, projects, quizzes and exams.
+Students will be assessed through a combination of practical exercises, homework assignments, projects, quizzes and exams.

 * **Quizzes**: 25%
 * **Homework**: 30%
-* **Reading log**: 5%
+* **Reading Logs**: 5%
 * **Mid-term Exam**: 15%
 * **Final Project**: 25%